Once you have firmly decided that medicine is the right field for you, you can begin to make your application via UCAS.

 Satheesh – University of Birmingham

-‘With the October UCAS deadline looming close, I had to manage my time effectively because it seemed like there was so much going on.
-Writing my personal statement, arranging work experience and keeping abreast of developments in medicine for my interview was overwhelming at times but by prioritising tasks and not rushing into anything, I managed to ensure that I didn’t get buried under all the work.’
+‘With the October UCAS deadline looming, I had to manage my time effectively.
+Writing my personal statement, arranging work experience and keeping up with developments in medicine for my interview was overwhelming at times but by prioritising tasks and not rushing into anything, I ensured that I didn’t get buried under all the work.’

 Bethan – Hull York Medical School

 ‘Applying to medical school isn’t a stress-free process; it is difficult to know where is best to apply, whether you are good enough and what to expect at interview.
 Try to keep calm and remain confident by equipping yourself with as much information as possible and by planning well ahead of deadlines.
 It can be a nerve-wracking time but thousands of students like you succeed in the process every year.’